 - Dyslexia

 - Hearing impairment

+- Vision impairment

 - Speech and language (including social communication).

 - ASD

 - Complex medical needs

 - Diabetes

 - Down's Syndrome

 - Behaviour difficulties

-- Proproception (body awareness)

 - Sensory Processing

+- Social and emotional needs

 What training have school staff had to support children with SEND?

 - Selected members of school staff have been on the following training and their expertise in these areas is then used to support children as needed: - Speech and Language: Learning Language and Loving it; Language Steps; Makaton; Early Talk Boost. - Hearing impairment: Teaching Hearing Impaired Pupils and Students. - Dyslexia: The Dyslexia Friendly Classroom. - Behaviour: Team Teach. - ASD: Autistic friendly Classroom. - Gastric tube feeding and tracheotomy management training.